piyushmahatoGit/piyushmahatoGit/README.md

 **Pronouns**:(He/Him)

 ## About Me
-I am a passionate web developer with a strong background in building dynamic and responsive web applications using modern technologies.
-I specialize in both frontend and backend development, primarily working with React.js and Node.js.
+A passionate UI/UX Designer having expertise in creating visually appealing and user-friendly interfaces that are more engaging.
+Strong knowledge in Design Principles  (Typography, Color Theory, Layout Design etc.) using Figma,  allowing me to create user friendly Interfaces efficiently.
+Eager to bring my creativity and problem-solving skills to a dynamic team, where I can grow and contribute to meaningful design experiences.

-- 🌱 I’m currently learning Web3 DApps, blockchain and advance UI/UX.
+- 🌱 I’m currently learning React and React Native.
-- 👯 I’m looking to collaborate on projects and innovative web applications.
+- 👯 I’m looking to collaborate on projects and innovative web and mobile applications.
 - ⚡ Fun fact: I am an artist.

 ## Skills
 ### Frontend
 - **Languages**: HTML, CSS, JavaScript (ES6+)
-- **Frameworks/Libraries**: React.js, Redux
+- **Frameworks/Libraries**: React.js, Redux, React Native

+### Softwares
+- **Figma**

 ### Backend
 - **Languages**: JavaScript (Node.js), Python, Java